bcgov/ols-devkit/interactive-directions.md

 ![image](https://user-images.githubusercontent.com/11318574/134563611-80f8b2ea-75e1-4946-b201-d18931619f56.png)

-1. Click on the first line of Directions.
-The line will be highlighted and the map will zoom to the starting intersection of the first route leg
+4. Click on the first line of Directions.
+The line will be highlighted and the map will zoom to the starting intersection of the first route leg.
+The intersection will also be highlighted with a blue ring.

 ![image](https://user-images.githubusercontent.com/11318574/134563854-65cca3cc-c5bc-47dc-aaf6-c2f3014abdce.png)

-2. Click again on the first line of Directions.
+5. Click again on the first line of Directions.
 The highlight will disappear and the map will zoom back to the full extent of the route.

 ![image](https://user-images.githubusercontent.com/11318574/134564158-a09cf761-b61a-4951-a7d6-9cab8d3fa041.png)